-Incident Type State Definition Alcohol related Possession, use or showing evidence or use, sale, or distribution of any alcoholic substances.
-Possession, use or showing evidence of use, sale, or distribution of controlled dangerous substances including prescription drugs, over-the-counter medicines, look-alike drugs, and substances represented as controlled substances of drug paraphernalia.
-Violent incident without physical injury Not defined Violent incident with physical injury Not defined possession Possession of a firearm as defined in 18 USC921 of the federal code; Possession of any gun, of any kind, loaded or unloaded, operable or inoperable, including any object that is a look-alike of a gun, other than a firearm; and Possession of any implement which could cause or is intended to cause bodily harm, other than a firearm or other gun.
+Incident Type State Definition Alcohol related Possession, use or showing evidence of use, sale, or distribution of any alcoholic substances.
+Illicit drug related Possession, use or showing evidence of use, sale, or distribution of controlled dangerous substances, including tobacco, prescription drugs, over-the-counter medicines, look-alike drugs, and substances represented as controlled substances of drug paraphernalia.
+Violent incident without physical injury Not defined Violent incident with physical injury Not defined Weapons possession Possession of a firearm as defined in 18 USC921 of the federal code; Possession of any gun, of any kind, loaded or unloaded, operable or inoperable, including any object that is a look-alike of a gun, other than a firearm; and Possession of any implement which could cause or is intended to cause bodily harm, other than a firearm or other gun.
 Comments: